-- The task of the "Regulatory Authority" (currently the "Federal Network Agency") is to develop postal and telecommunications markets by liberalization and deregulation. - Starting 2005 the Federal Network Agency also supervises the energy industry. - The "Regulatory Authority" 's instruments are: - Information - Investigation - Sanction authority
+- The task of the "Regulatory Authority" (currently the "Federal Network Agency") is to develop postal and telecommunications markets by liberalization and deregulation. - Starting 2005 the Federal Network Agency also supervises the energy industry. - The instruments of the "Regulatory Authority" are: - Information - Investigation - Sanction authority